Mobifyi/laravel-api-boilerplate/readme.md

 ## test command will be available like this:
 `composer test`

+## Laravel API Documentation Generator
+Automatically generate your API documentation from your existing Laravel routes

+Go to your config/app.php and add the service provider:

+`Mpociot\ApiDoc\ApiDocGeneratorServiceProvider::class,`

+To generate your API documentation, use the api:generate artisan command.

+`$ php artisan api:generate --routePrefix="api/*"`

 ## Laravel Best Practices

 =>	Only store custom applicaton code in git.

 =>	all dependencies only need to be referenced in the composer.json file.

 =>	Use generators instead of creating code manually.

-=>	All controller classes must have a corresponding unit test class =>	Create a new migration for each database change.
+=>	All controller classes must have a corresponding unit test class

+=>	Create a new migration for each database change.

 =>	Never trust or directly use user input.

 =>	never manually generate SQL queries by concatenating hard-coded SQL with user input.

 =>	Create base classes for all model, controller, view classes.

 =>	Always include external libraries via composer.

 =>	Never change code in an external library.

 =>	Business logic should be in service class.

 =>	Reuse code when you can.
 SRP is helping you to avoid duplication.

 =>	Prefer to use Eloquent over using Query Builder and raw SQL queries.

 =>	Comment your code, but prefer descriptive method and variable names over comments.

 =>	Do not put JS and CSS in Blade templates and do not put any HTML in PHP classes.

 =>	Use config and language files, constants instead of text in the code.

 =>	Use standard Laravel tools accepted by community.

 =>	Follow Laravel naming conventions.

 =>	Use shorter and more readable syntax where possible.

 =>	Store dates in the standard format.
 Use accessors and mutators to modify date format.

 =>	Never put any logic in routes files.

 => create an "authentication" session to protect the specific routes and give access just to an authorized person.